SmartlyDressedGames/Unturned-Docs/items/library-asset.rst

 Library Assets
 ==============

-Libraries are placeable storage containers for experience points.
+Libraries are created from the ItemLibraryAsset class.
+They are placeable storage containers for experience points.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.